thephpleague/uri-src/docs/components/7.0/fragment-directives.md

 var_dump($fragment === $newFragment); // false
 ```

-## The supported Directive
+## The supported Directives

-The package supports the following directives the text and the generic directive.
+The package supports the Text Directive and the Generic Directive.

 ### Text Directive